vvvar/PeakEater/README.md

 Supported formats are: VST3, AU, LV2, CLAP.
 Tested on: macOS 12.6.2

-Install plugin via **.dmg** file. copy plugin in format of choice into folder with your plugins.
+Install plugin via **.dmg** file.
+Drag plugin in format of choice into folder with your plugins.

+> **Note**<br />
+> Due to macOS restrictions, you cannot drag files into untrusted directories.
+Therefore, double click on directory shortcut, open it and drag it directly there.

 > **Note**<br />
 > VST3 directory is `/Library/Audio/Plug-ins/VST3`<br />